enpaul/tox-poetry-installer/README.md

 tox_poetry_installer.LockedDepVersionConflictError: Locked dependency 'pylint >=2.4.4,<2.6.0' cannot include version specifier
 ```

-This is because we told the Tox environment to require all dependencies to be locked, but then also
+This is because we told the Tox environment to require all dependencies be locked, but then also
 specified a specific version constraint for Pylint.
 With the `require_locked_deps = true` setting
-Tox expects all dependencies to take their version from the lockfile, so when it got conflicting
+Tox expects all dependencies to take their version from the lockfile, so when it gets conflicting
 information it errors.
 We can fix this by simply removing all version specifiers from the
 environment dependency list: